 4. Certificate of Deposit

-Length of CDs can range from a few months, to a few decades.
+• Length of CDs can range from a few months to several years or longer.
 The benefit of a longer CD term is generally a higher interest rate.
-According to the FDIC , the adjusted rate cap for a one month CD is 0.77% and for a 24-month CD is 0.92%.
+According to the FDIC , the national deposit rate cap for a three-month CD was 1.11% and for a 60-month CD is 1.37% as of mid-July 2023.You may find higher rates when shopping around.

-Another alternative is CD-laddering.
-That means buying CDs at specific intervals, meaning access to savings will be staggered as CDs expire.
+• Another alternative is CD-laddering.
+That means buying CDs of varying intervals, so access to savings will be staggered as CDs expire.

 5. Money Market Account

-Like savings accounts, money market accounts typically have balance minimums.
+• Like savings accounts, money market accounts may have balance minimums.
 In some cases, these minimums are higher than a savings account.
 If an account holder doesn’t maintain the balance minimum, it’s likely they’ll be charged a monthly fee.

 6. Brokerage Accounts